BeniDeDieu/demo-github/README.md

 # demo-github
-A simple demo for studying github.
+A simple demo repository to show the basic Git workflow.